The 2021 MLB Season

 The Best Lefthanded Batters and Lefthanded Pitchers in Baseball

-Zach Britton has pitched 9 years in the majors, mostly with Baltimore and currently with the New York Yankees.
+Zach Britton has pitched 10 years in the majors, the first eight with Baltimore and since then with the New York Yankees.
 He was a starting pitcher for his first three years with the Orioles, and then in 2014 he became their closer and had 37 saves and a 1.65 Earned Run Average.
 He followed that with 36 more saves and a 1.92 ERA in 2015, making his first all-star game and establishing himself as one of the best relief pitchers in the game.